Next Start Date: August 2024

 - Creating an inclusive culture for an institution

 The Ed.D.
 Higher Education online program can be completed entirely online in 26-38 months.
 Requirements include a dissertation and the completion of 45 credits through a variety of courses that cover essential higher education topics, including academic innovation, effective retention methods, data analysis, field internships and more.
-Courses are taught in 8-week sessions by educators with years of field experience.
+Courses are taught in 8-week sessions by educators with recognized expertise in inclusive higher education, data analytics, and program assessment, as well as years of field experience.
 There will also be opportunities for summer residencies, which include symposia, workshops and interdisciplinary projects.

 Created with working individuals in mind, the Ed.D.
 Higher Education online program is delivered through Fairleigh Dickinson University’s online classroom with flexible schedule options to help you balance the next step in your education with your full-time professional and personal responsibilities.
 Study online when it’s convenient and wherever your busy schedule takes you.